-You should softly sand the area you intend to paint over and correct with very fine sandpaper.
+- You should softly sand the area you intend to paint over and correct with very fine sandpaper.

-Continue to scrape away at the paint before you hit the surface you’ve been working on.
+- Continue to scrape away at the paint before you hit the surface you’ve been working on.

-After that, wait for the area you’ve worked on to dry before moving on to the next step.
+- After that, wait for the area you’ve worked on to dry before moving on to the next step.
 Since you’re working with acrylic paint, the area should dry fast.

-Apply two coats of titanium white after the region has dried.
+- Apply two coats of titanium white after the region has dried.
 Enable these layers to dry completely before moving on to the next step.

-You should not start painting until the layers of titanium white have dried.
+- You should not start painting until the layers of titanium white have dried.

 You can quickly correct any error you’ve made on an acrylic painting by taking these steps.
-This will save you a lot of time and you won’t have to restart the machine any time you make a mistake.
+This will save you a lot of time and you won’t have to restart the process any time you make a mistake.
 You must complete all of these steps in their entirety; if you skip all of them, you will end up having more problems than you solve.

-Waiting for the paint to dry is crucial, and if you use this process with wet paint, you can find it difficult to correct the error.
+Waiting for the paint color to dry is crucial, and if you use this process with wet paint, you can find it difficult to correct the error.
 It’s possible that you’ll end up ruining pieces of the artwork that didn’t need much attention.
 You can fix any error on an acrylic painting by following the steps outlined here.

 What Is the Best Way to Fix Lumpy Acrylic Paint?